 Spaghetti Jar Luminaries

-Once dinner is over, clean out that glass jar and create your own lovely outdoor lighting.
-These Spaghetti Jar Luminaries are great for outdoor parties, and you don't need much more than a glass jar and some wire!
-Hang these glass jar luminaries from a tree to help set the perfect mood for your next dinner party, garden party, or outdoor summertime celebration.
+Once dinner is over, clean out that glass jar and create your own lovely crafts with Mason jars.
+These Spaghetti Jar Luminaries are great for outdoor parties, and you don't need much more than a glass jar and some wire.
+Hang these Mason jar lights from a tree to help set the perfect mood for your next dinner party, garden party, or outdoor summertime celebration.
+These lanterns will help set the mood and welcome guests.
+Best of all, they're easy to make, so you won't spend a ton of time putting them together.
+Mason jars really are a crafter's best friend, so be sure to use them for this project and see why.

 - Generation Green™(g2) Bottle Cutter